willwade/KeyGuideMaker/README.md

 * [a web front end](html/)
 * [a directory of keyguide templates](/templates) and [a syntax for creating them (XML files with SVG)](/templates#readme)

+We also have a directory of ready-compiled, ready-to-print designs that need no tool to get going with.
+(YET TO BE INCLUDED)

 ##Credits##

 Simon Judge and Will Wade wrote this with some testing and support from Marie.